sampsyo/cs6120/content/blog/2019-10-23-global-value-numbering/index.md

   print x3;
 ```

+Having unique variable assignments is enormously helpful in implementing optimization---most industrial-strength compilers, including [LLVM][] and [GCC][], rely on it internally.
 We followed a standard algorithm to convert Bril programs to SSA form.

 The first pass inserts `phi` nodes wherever control flow merges multiple variable definitions.
-We determine this condition by computing the _dominance frontier_ (essentially, boundaries in the control flow graph where control flow can recombine) for every basic block.
+We determine this condition by computing the [_dominance frontier_][domf] (essentially, boundaries in the control flow graph where control flow can recombine) for every basic block.
 For every block in the dominance frontier of every variable, we insert a `phi` node with as many arguments as there are predecessors to the block.
 One bug we hit with this part of the implementation was realizing that we only should insert `phi` nodes at the dominance frontier for variables that we assigned to multiple times.
 For convenience of later analysis, we also augmented the base algorithm to track which basic blocks (or source) each `phi` argument originated from (for the above example, our generated `phi` would be `x3 : int = phi x1 x2 left right;`)